The Most Epic Guide to Cancun Beaches, Mexico

 The beach is dotted with swaying palm trees, speckled soft white sand and bright turquoise water.
 It’s the perfect place to soak up some sun rays while reading a book before heading barefoot into one of the beach bars.

 You will not find any high-rise resorts and hotels, instead, expect a bohemian beach vibe with boutique hotels spread amongst open-air cafes and eateries.

 If you have time, don’t miss a visit to the ancient Tulum Mayan ruins.
 There is also a beach at the ruins for you to enjoy.

+It’s only 129 kilometers (80 miles) south of the Cancun Hotel Zone.
 The fastest way to get from Cancun to Tulum is by taking a shuttle minivan which takes 1 hour and 15 minutes.